 Excused absences - Absences do not disappear.
-It will then be the teacher's choice to allow you to make-up any work missed.
+It will be the teacher's choice to allow you to make-up any work missed.
 Excused absences are only given for hospital stays, not for sickness at home.
+The hospital stay must be for the student, not a family member.

-Tardy and Absences - Missing up to 10 minutes of class time before or during class counts as a tardy.
+Tardy and Absences - Missing up to 10 minutes of class time during class counts as a tardy.
 Students missing more than 10 minutes of class are marked as absent.
-Instructors may refuse entry to a habitually late student, to a student who regularly leaves class without good reason, if a student does not have their homework or other materials, or to a student who is more than 10 minutes late.
-Instructors may also refuse entry to a student after a test, or another graded assignment has begun.
+Instructors may refuse entry to a habitually late student, a student who regularly leaves class without good reason, a student who does not have their homework or other materials, or a student who is more than 10 minutes late.
+Instructors may also refuse entry to a student after a test or other graded assignment has begun.

 3 tardies = 1 absence.